iclr-blogposts/2024/_posts/2024-05-07-is-mappo-all-you-need.md

 ## Code-level Analysis

 In order to thoroughly investigate the actual changes from PPO to MAPPO and Noisy-MAPPO, we delved deeply into their differences at the code level.
+Basically, their main difference lies in the modeling of the value function during the training stage.

 **Independent PPO (IPPO)**

 [Code permalink](https://github.com/zoeyuchao/mappo/blob/79f6591882088a0f583f7a4bcba44041141f25f5/onpolicy/envs/starcraft2/StarCraft2_Env.py#L1144)

 For the input of the policy function and value function, IPPO uses the `get_obs_agent` function to obtain the environmental information that each agent can see.
-The core code here is `dist < sight_range`, which is used to filter out information that is outside the current agent's field of view and cannot be seen, simulating an environment with local observation.
+The core code here is the `dist < sight_range`, which is used to filter out information that is outside the current agent's field of view, simulating an environment with local observation. `agent_id_feats[agent_id] = 1` is used to set the one-hot agent identification (ID).

 {% highlight python %}
 def get_obs_agent(self, agent_id):